post-programming/post-programming/README.md

   <br/>
   <br/>

-  > Post-Programming, after arguing with Techcrunch and Financial Times journalists on LinkedIn to the point of them losing their #startups, #metoo, and #coronavirus news trends credibility and their readers persecuting them for racial and sexual discrimination against me, is herein formally inscripted, on this day i.e. 16-April-2020, in the storms of COVID-19, as "Automata Autonomous Clélie Cloud"
+<b> Post-Programming, after arguing with Techcrunch and Financial Times journalists on LinkedIn to the point of them losing their #startups, #metoo, and #coronavirus news trends credibility and their readers persecuting them for racial and sexual discrimination against me, is herein formally inscripted, on this day i.e. 16-April-2020, in the storms of COVID-19, as "Automata Autonomous Clélie Cloud" </b>

   <br/>
   <br/>